mrryanjohnston/Canvas-Fun/README.md

     npm install

 ###MongoDB deployment
 You'll need to have a copy of mongodb running your database.
 We recommend using [mongoctl](http://github.com/mongolab/mongoctl) to provision servers.
-Install python, build tools, and pip.
+Install python2, pip, and build tools.
 Pick one of the follow based on your OS/distro:

     sudo apt-get install python build-essential python-pip
     sudo pacman -S base-devel python2 python2-pip
-    sudo yum install python python-pip build-essential ??? (need to test this) brew install ?something?
+    sudo yum install python python-pip build-essential ??? (requires testing) brew install ?something? (requires testing)

 Then:

     sudo pip install mongoctl
-    create mongoctl config, server config, cluster config mongoctl install-mongodb 2.2.3
+    save the provided files in .mongoctl into ~/.mongoctl mongoctl install-mongodb 2.2.3
-    mongoctl start [servername]
+    mongoctl start cards

 ###Redis
 We're using v2.6.12(but the version probably doesn't matter).
 For development purposes it isn't daemonized, while in production it should be.
 To run do as follows: